Lasting power of attorney

 As an attorney, you have the right to make a subject access request (SAR) in order to access the information we hold about the person you represent, in order to help you carry out your role as an attorney.

-We have up to 40 calendar days from the date of receipt to respond to you.
 We’ll work as quickly as possible, but the easiest way to ensure a rapid response is to provide an appropriate date range for your request – this way we can send you only the information which you need.

 If you’re acting as an attorney on behalf of a customer, you should email your declaration along with proof of your identity and a certified copy of the legal document stating you’ve been granted lasting power of attorney to